 Our team answers homeowner questions every weekend on WCCO 830 AM from 9:00 am-10:00 am.
-Have your most pressing home improvement questions addressed by calling or texting 651-989-9226.
+Have your most pressing home improvement questions addressed by calling or texting 651-461-9226.
 Here’s the must-know information our COO, Andy Lindus, shared on 3.21.20.

 Homeowners in need of new siding are wise to consider all of their options.
-While foam backed vinyl siding can seem like an appealing option, other materials offer better durability and long-term satisfaction.
+While a foam backed vinyl siding installation can seem like an appealing option, other materials offer better durability and long-term satisfaction.
 Seamless steel and LP® Smartside® prefinished in DiamondKote® win high marks for their aesthetics and iron-clad manufacturer warranties.
 Furthermore, stainless steel siding and LP® SmartSide® are better suited for the extreme temperature fluctuations of the Midwest than vinyl products.

 Explore Blower Door Testing:

-Homes with cathedral ceilings, particularly those that are a story and a half, can prove challenging to insulate because of their architecture.
+Homes with cathedral ceilings, particularly those that are a story and a half, can prove challenging when it comes to roof insulation because of their architecture.
 The most notable issues are the lack of space to incorporate the correct levels of insulation and ventilation.
 Therefore, it’s best practice to remove the preexisting roof including the roof deck.
 From there, spray foam insulation can be added, or the dense packed cellulose insulation can be repacked.
 After that, the sheathing can be put down, followed by polystyrene and then a metal roof.
 While this creates a hot roof, the chance for air movement has been eliminated.
 This, in turn, curtails the ability for ice dams to form on the roof.

-One sign that your attic needs attention is the walls in your home are cold to the touch.
+One sign that your attic insulation needs attention is if the walls in your home are cold to the touch.
 This is evidence of the stack effect.
 When exterior temperatures plummet, there becomes a difference in air pressure within the house and outdoors.
 This causes cold air from the attic to be pulled down a home’s walls.
 Air movement can then be felt around window trim and outlets.
 This proves particularly problematic for homes with attic rodent issues, as air that is pulled downward can compromise a home’s air quality.